ailinzi/xianlinzi/Pooling-FAQ.md

 # Features Requests to Devs

+Features requests to devs will be reviewed and ultimately decided by @hoffmang if it is included in 1.0 or a later release of pooling software:

 grintor - To allow users with different netspace be redirected to different URL to submit their proofs with different minimum difficulties.
 "Can we talk about the possibility of using HTTP redirects to manage server load by moving peers to API endpoints with higher or lower difficulties?
 It would be nice to be able to work with very small farmers and make sure they are online by using difficulty 1, but to also deal with very large farmers without high server load
 And we can't rely on the farmers to self-police by choosing to sync with the correctly sized API endpoint